zhrexx/okoshko/README.md

 **Okoshko** (окошко) — Russian for "little window" — is a minimalist window library for portable software rendering.

-> The name draws inspiration from [zserge/fenster](https://github.com/zserge/fenster), which means "window" in German.
-Continuing the multilingual tradition, we chose the Russian diminutive for its charm and approachability.
+> The name draws inspiration from [zserge/fenster](https://github.com/zserge/fenster), where "fenster" means "window" in German.

 ## What is Okoshko?

-A lightweight yet powerful, highly portable window library that takes advance of Software Rendering for minimal amound of platform-dependent code which increases portability.
+A lightweight yet powerful, highly portable window library that takes advance of Software Rendering for a minimal amount of platform-dependent code (3 things: create window, poll events, close window) which increases portability.

+Currently, we support Linux (X11), Windows (winapi) and macOS (Obj-C) planned are also FreeBSD, terminal, Android, iOS

 ## Philosophy